 The setting of both Fire Emblem: Seisen no Keifu and Fire Emblem: Thracia 776.
 It is said to be a separate continent in the same universe as Archanea, but hundreds or thousands of years in the past.
 Of the various games, Jugdral is the only one that does not have an apparent physical representation of the Fire Emblem.

 Magvel is the setting of Fire Emblem: The Sacred Stones.
-To date, it has only served as the setting of one game.
+To date, it is the only continent that has served as the setting of a single game.

 Tellius is the setting of both Fire Emblem: Path of Radiance and Fire Emblem: Radiant Dawn.